 - ☐ Is the site and access to buildings "barrier-free" to increase the range of accessibility to living, working and shopping without needing a vehicle? - ☐ Has every opportunity for shared, reserve or alternative parking and curb cuts in an effort to reduce stormwater run-off from impervious surfaces? - A. Dimensions.
-Each space will have a minimum width of nine feet (9'), minimum length of eighteen feet (18') and minimum vertical clearance of not less than seven feet six inches (7'6''), except as follows: - 1.
-Parallel space.
+Each space will have a minimum width of nine feet (9'), minimum length of eighteen feet (18') and minimum vertical clearance of not less than seven feet six inches (7'6"), except as follows: - Parallel space.
 Spaces located parallel to an access or circulation driveway will have a minimum width of eight feet (8') and a minimum length of twenty-two feet (22'). - 2.
 Compact automobile space.
-Where a use is under single proprietorship and the total number of off-street parking spaces required by the use is greater than one hundred (100), the Commission may authorize a portion of the required number of parking spaces not to exceed ten percent (10%), with a minimum width of eight feet (8') and a minimum length of fifteen feet (15'), to accommodate smaller automobiles. - have a minimum of one (1) space reserved for use by physically handicapped persons with a minimum width of fifteen feet (15') and minimum length of eighteen feet (18'), except the width may be reduced to twelve and one half feet (12.5') when the space is at the end of a row of spaces or is one of two (2) or more reserved spaces side by side in a row.
+Where a use is under single proprietorship and the total number of off-street parking spaces required by the use is greater than one hundred (100), the Commission may authorize a portion of the required number of parking spaces not to exceed ten percent (10%), with a minimum width of eight feet (8') and a minimum length of fifteen feet (15'), to accommodate smaller automobiles. - Handicap-accessible space.
+Each site will have a minimum of one (1) space reserved for use by physically handicapped person as designated by the State of Connecticut Building Code.